 geographic arbitrage that didn't go our way" to "some execution issues",

-of corn import shipments.
+of corn import cargos.

 "We fumbled and we will correct that," Juan Luciano, ADM chief

 Ms Woertz said on Tuesday that full ownership of Toepfer,